 All of us who have internet access can read the San Francisco Bay View National Black Newspaper (http://sfbayview.com/) online, but for tens of thousands of our readers, the monthly print edition is essential.
 The core of the Bay View’s readership lives in the hood or in prison.

 Just today a prisoner wrote: “Guys are lined up to read each month of your paper, and the message is spread and respected by every man here.
 Mass incarceration is a nationwide problem, and the Bay View is the link that solidifies us in this fight.”
-The Bay View is the only newspaper widely read both inside and outside prison

 The Bay View print edition is a great big 24-page broadsheet newspaper filled with 30-40 stories each month written mostly by its readers.
 We publish famous writers too when they write a story that’s too hot for the mainstream press.

 The Bay View is an organizer’s right arm.
-Because the Bay View spread the word, a world record 30,000 prisoners joined the California hunger strike that swung open the doors of thousands of torturous solitary confinement cells and spurred the movement to end prison slavery throughout the U.S. The strike succeeded because the Bay View is a network connecting prisoners with each other and allies in the outside world.Without enough advertising, newspapers go out of print or out of existence
+Because the Bay View spread the word, a world record 30,000 prisoners joined the California hunger strike that swung open the doors of thousands of torturous solitary confinement cells and spurred the movement to end prison slavery throughout the U.S. The strike succeeded because the Bay View is a network connecting prisoners with each other and allies in the outside world.

 Advertising is the lifeblood of a newspaper, and many big advertisers have moved away from print.
 Every month’s Bay View print edition used to carry enough ads to pay for itself, to pay the basic costs of production: printing, distribution and mailing.
 (The Bay View has no paid staff; we’re all volunteers.)
 But in recent months, ad revenue has plummeted, and the costs of both printing and mailing have gone up.